WallarooLabs/wally/book/go/api/api.md

 ##### `ToStatePartitionMulti(stateComputation wallarooapi.StateComputationMulti, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []uint64) *pipelineBuilder`

-Similar to `ToStatePartition`, but the computation can return more than one message.
+Similar to `ToStatePartition`, but the state computation can return more than one message.

 ##### `ToSink(sinkConfig SinkConfig)`